rd-alliance/metadata-catalog-data/vocab/README.md

   - `simplified-unesco-thesaurus.ttl` is the file needed by the Catalog.

-  - `keyword_tree.md` outputs the resulting terms in a nested list for easy inspection.
+  - `keyword_tree.md` renders the resulting terms in a nested list for easy inspection.
 If any duplicate Concepts are introduced, they are listed at the end for review.